Gas Dynamics and Propulsion Laboratory (7 Projects)

 In addition to voice research we are collaborating with the Pulmonary and ENT Departments of CCHMC (Cincinnati Children’s Hospital) in applying CFD to compute airway flow and pressure distribution for sleep apnea and airway reconstruction research.

-8. Fuel Management and Mixing Control for Scramjet Propulsion (Air Force Research Laboratories and NASA)
+7. Advanced Scramjet Propulsion (Air Force Office of Scientific Research and NASA)

 Scramjet combustors are characterized by an extremely short residence time for the completion of fuel atomization, mixing and combustion.
 It is therefore desired to develop fuel injection schemes that will accelerate the mixing process by improving penetration, achieving small-dispersed fuel droplets, and enhancing mixing.
 In addition, during vehicle acceleration the location of heat release in the combustor has to shift to ensure optimal performance in the entire range of Mach numbers.
 This project addresses the aforementioned issues by investigating fuel injection flow control strategies.
 Specially designed injectors are designed and tested in quiescent, cold cross flow, and reacting conditions.
 The effect of fuel temperature, as the fuel is heat soaked for combustor cooling, would also be simulated to test the stability of the injectors.
 Emissions, which are a critical concern for commercial space applications, would also be used as a performance parameter in evaluating the injectors.
 In parallel with these experiments, numerical modeling is pursued to study the flow physics and effectiveness of the different injector configurations in cold and reacting flows.